Registering for Classes

 You are encouraged to meet with your assigned academic advisor to ensure appropriate course placement and degree progress before registering for classes through CCDConnect.
 Registration instructions and deadlines are published each semester in various college publications.
 It is your responsibility to stay informed of all deadlines and policies.

-To meet the diverse needs of our students, CCD offers a variety of ways for you to reach your educational goals.
+To meet the diverse needs of our students, CCD offers a variety of classroom formats.

 CCD offers face-to-face courses in which you are required to attend class on specific days and times.
-The regular semester runs for 15 weeks during the fall and spring, and for 10 weeks during the summer.
-Classroom instruction includes a minimum of 12.5 hours of in-person contact per credit hour.
 Instruction may include lectures, small group discussions, labs, field trips, studio art or other in-person delivery methods.
-Many of these courses also include online exercises.
+These courses also include online exercises.

 CCD Online Courses